gutenbergtools/gutenbergsite/site/help/mobile.md

   *Save an eBook* to transfer to your device.
 If you are using your computer to look at an eBook, you can save the eBook's file(s) to your computer so that you can copy it to your device.
 Try the "File / Save as..." ...
 "HTML Complete" or similar option in your Web browser to save the file(s) to a folder you choose, so that you can later transfer the files to your device.
 If you want to get a particular file format (often the EPUB format), from the Project Gutenberg download page you can right-click to get a pop-up menu, then "save as..." (or a similar option).
 If you don't have a right mouse button (on some Macs), use control-click to get the pop-up menu.

 For HTML, make sure you save the complete page.
 Some Web browsers just download the HTML (the text), and link back to the images at the www.gutenberg.org site.
-This won't work reliably, since viewing the book woudl then require you to be online.
+This won't work reliably, since viewing the book would then require you to be online.
 Project Gutenberg wants you to have the WHOLE eBook - download the complete HTML with images.
 All Web browsers offer this as a menu option, but it might not be the default choice.

   *Where is the file?* If you simply click a file to download, you might get a dialog box or something similar, asking whether you want to save the file.
 But where did it go?
 It seems there are many different places your computer or reader might save the file, and they can be hard to find later.
 Use the "save as..." method mentioned above to choose a specific location.
 Also, keep in mind that the Project Gutenberg files might have names that don't related to the book's title (we use a numeric file naming scheme based on the eBook number).
 You can rename the files to anything you'd like, but you will first need to know where they are saved.